 Make your trip more pleasant by dropping off any heavy bags at a convenient luggage storage location in Bordeaux.
 Bounce has thousands of locations in over 100 cities around the world, including Bordeaux, so wherever you find yourself, there's bound to be a Bounce luggage storage convenient for you.

-Wine tour: You can't come to the world capital of wine and not go on a wine tour.
+- Wine tour: You can't come to the world capital of wine and not go on a wine tour.
 Outside the city itself, thousands of individual vineyards contribute to Bordeaux's wine industry, including some of the most exclusive and highly regarded labels in the world.
 Book a wine tour that will allow you to see how the wine is made and, best of all, try some for yourself.
 Most tours are conducted by bus, so you'll want to drop off any heavy bags at a convenient luggage storage in Bordeaux before you head out to the vineyards.

-Beach day: On a hot summer's day in Bordeaux, few things are more appealing than the beach.
+- Beach day: On a hot summer's day in Bordeaux, few things are more appealing than the beach.
 Although Bordeaux lies a little way inland, the Atlantic coast of France is easily reached from here.
 Check out Lacanau Plage for Bordeaux's closest beach, or head a little further south to find a patch of sand for yourself.

-Cognac: In case wine isn't enough for you, Bordeaux is only a short distance from the small town of Cognac.
+- Cognac: In case wine isn't enough for you, Bordeaux is only a short distance from the small town of Cognac.
 As the name suggests, this quaint settlement is the birthplace of the iconic French spirit, and large producers such as Remy Martin and Hennessey still maintain a presence here.
 Take a tasting tour of the various sellers and explore another side of the region's legendary products.

-The price for luggage storage in Bordeaux is just €5/bag for the entire day.
+The price for luggage storage in Bordeaux is just €5.00/bag for the entire day.

-There are multiple locations all around Bordeaux which can be booked through the Bounce platform including near Port de la Lune, Ancienne Abbaye de la Sauve-Majeure, Bordeaux Cathedral and many other areas.
+There are multiple locations all around Bordeaux which can be booked through the Bounce platform including near Château de Cadillac, Château Olivier, Port de Saint Pardon and many other areas.

 Yes.
 Every bag is tagged with a security seal and comes with the $10,000 Bounce Guarantee.
 Every location is required to uphold tight security precautions.
 You may be asked to show ID and you will be required to use a credit card to book through Bounce in advance.
 With hundreds of thousands of bags stored, you can count on Bounce to handle your baggage in Bordeaux.

 Yes.
 There are storage lockers and many other luggage drop off points in Bordeaux.
-Bounce has multiple locations throughout Bordeaux where you can conveniently store your luggage with full security and the $10,000 Bounce Gurantee.
+Bounce has multiple locations throughout Bordeaux where you can conveniently store your luggage with full security and the $10,000 Bounce Guarantee.

-The most popular restaurants to visit are La Brasserie Bordelaise, La Tupina, and Restaurant du Magasin Général.
-Additionally, the highest ranked hotels within Bordeaux are Ibis budget, B&b Hôtel Bordeaux Centre Bègles, and Château de Sogeant.
+The most popular restaurants to visit are Black List Café, La Chartreuse de Parme, and Domino's Pizza.
+Additionally, the highest ranked hotels within Bordeaux are Grand Hôtel de Bordeaux & Spa, Hôtel B&B Bordeaux Sud, and Place Gambetta.

-Bordeaux offers several scenic parks including Bois d'Arboudeau, Bois du Grand Tressan, and Parc du Château Feydeau.
+Bordeaux offers several scenic parks including Jardin Public, Parc Bordelais, and Parc du Cypressat.